 For backcountry excursions, the lower weight can be a worthy tradeoff.
 But for daily use, a higher denier is recommended.
 And if you do get a tear or campfire burn hole, there’s always the reliable duct tape, Tenacious Tape, or Noso Puffy Patch repair options.

 Water Resistance & Hydrophobic Down

 Down does not perform well when wet.
 And this is one of the places synthetic jackets tend to win out.
 In the past decade, there has been a growing use of hydrophobic down.
 Essentially, the down feathers are coated in a water-resistant polymer.
-It still doesn’t match the water resistance of synthetics, but for light precipitation, hydrophobic down can’t be beat.
+It still doesn’t match the water resistance of synthetics, but for light precipitation, hydrophobic down can’t be beaten.

 The face fabrics of some down jackets are treated with DWR to help block light moisture, too.